|Telephone:||514 384-5034, Monday to Friday, 8:00 a.m. to noon and 1:00 p.m. to 4:00 p.m.|

 MAILING ADDRESS CHANGE

-The owner must make a mailing address change when a change is required.
+The owner must make a mailing address change when is required.

 The owner may make this request by telephone, by mail, by fax or by e-mail by using the pdf Request for change of mailing address; (104 KB) complete, sign and send the form according to the directive given at the bottom of the form.